BozeBro/Lichess-Heat-Map/README.md

 # LichessHeatMap
-This is a heatmap of Player moves between different elo rankings It can also create heatmaps of game variations like "Sicilian Defense
+This is a heatmap of Player moves between different elo rankings It can also create heatmaps of game variations like "Sicilian Defense The actual site of the database can be found here https://database.lichess.org/ .

 # main
 The file to run to Get the pgn file, parse it, and produce the heatmap all in one go
 # ---------